We deeply value the relationships we have with churches and non-profit organizations across North America.

 GRADUATE CERTIFICATE IN LEADERSHIP

-Our Graduate Certificate in Leadership an abbreviated form of the Master of Arts in Leadership degree.
+Our Graduate Certificate in Leadership is an abbreviated form of the Master of Arts in Leadership degree.
 The certificate is comprised of five leadership courses designed to cultivate leaders from the inside out.

 Graduate Certificate in Adult Learning: Coaching and Facilitation